dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A23: DCE - Phase 1 - Advanced Interactions (Keyboard & Drag-Drop) Plan
 # Date Created: C29
 # Author: AI Model
-# Updated on: C35 (Mark Keyboard Navigation as In Progress)
+# Updated on: C36 (Add Ctrl+A requirement and focus management notes)

 - **Key/Value for A0:**
 - **Description:** Details the requirements for implementing full keyboard navigation and drag-and-drop file/folder operations within the main file tree view.